 - Many ordinary people were put in prison for their faith, indeed one of the first Baptist congregations was formed in prison in London.

 - Slavery is included because the first petition against slavery was drawn up by a Strict Baptist and although it was not successful it paved the way for William Wilberforce to fight for the liberation of slaves in parliament.
 The picture of chains falling off also symbolises the experience of salvation, in the words of the hymn writer “my chains fell off, My heart was free, I rose went forth and followed Thee”

-- The following chapels and events depicted in the mural:
+The following chapels and events are depicted in the mural: